-The Common Account Number (CAN) is a reference number that is issued to mutual fund investors by MFU or the mutual funds utility platform.
+The Common Account Number (CAN) is a reference number that is issued to mutual fund investors by MFU or the mutual funds’ utility platform.
 This platform is an important tool for investors as it helps in facilitating and consolidating investor holdings across separate fund houses into a cohesive statement.
-The MFU also helps in facilitating transactions in multiple schemes via a common transaction form.
+The MFU also helps in facilitating the transaction in multiple schemes via a common transaction form.

-What is the process for KYC Registration for CAN?
+3. What is the process for KYC Registration for obtaining a CAN?

 Here are the steps for performing KYC for the purpose of obtaining a KYC: